IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Entities.BasicAuditing/README.md

 }
 ```

+### Basic Auditing Settings - User Identity to Audit

-This setting allows you to select which field you would like to use as your Audit of the user's identity, the options are:
+This setting allows you to select which field you would like to use as your audit of the user's identity, the options are:

 * User Id (default), will use the `UserId` property and is typically more technical in nature.
 * User Name, will use the `UserName` property.